 Where can we set up photos of our deceased loved one?

 One or two photos may be displayed in the Gathering Space only; photos cannot be placed in the church itself.
 Lecterns are also available for guest books.

 Our loved one was cremated.
 Where can the cremains be placed during the Mass?

 How do I schedule a funeral at St. Paul on the Lake?

 The first step to take when planning a funeral liturgy is to consult one of our priests or speak with our Theresa Sommer.
 This may be done by contacting the Parish Office at 313.885.8855 x149.
-Additionally, the clergy person who will be conducting the funeral service would like to meet with a family member(s) in advance to discuss special memories or requests of the deceased.
+Additionally, the clergy member who will be conducting the funeral service would like to meet with a family member(s) in advance to discuss special memories or requests of the deceased.

 I am interested in purchasing a niche in the St. Paul Columbarium.
 What should I do?

 Please email Theresa Sommer, Columbarium and Cemetery Coordinator, or call her at 313.885.8855 x149, for information on niche availability and costs.
 Theresa is in the office on Mondays, Tuesdays, Wednesdays, and Fridays; from 9:00 am until 3:00 pm.